Combined Heat and Power Partnership

 What are the benefits of joining the CHP Partnership?

 Partners of the EPA CHP Partnership enjoy access to a variety of tools and services designed to facilitate and promote Partners' development of CHP projects.
-The Partnership's many tools and services are provided free of charge to all Partners and include:
+In addition to the information, tools, and resources available on the Partnership’s website, Partners have access to the following additional benefits:

 What is CHP?